About Chase Sapphire Preferred Card

 In total, you’re getting the chance to rack up 55,000 points within the first three months of owning your card.
 And you get those points through some pretty attainable benchmarks – adding a user (which can be done during the application process) and using the card to pay for about $1,333 worth of stuff each month for the first three months.

 Now, if you’re like the average American, then you’ll be able to use your card to rack up $4,000 without a second thought.
-The Bureau of Labor Statistics’ 2014 statistics show that the average American household spends about:
+The Bureau of Labor Statistics’ data show that the average American household spends about:

 Every time you make a purchase on travel or at restaurants, Chase gives you double points for these purchases.
 So, that means that when you spend $10 on dinner, you get 20 points.
 If you spend $450 on a flight to see your in-laws, you get 900 points.